Should You Drive A Diesel Vehicle To Mexico?

 Can your 2007 or newer diesel truck or RV operate safely with Mexican low sulfur diesel when it is supposed to use ultra low sulfur diesel?
 Maybe.
 Maybe not.
 Read on.

-This may soon be moot since the Mexican government will allow private firms to import gasoline and diesel oil as of April 2016.
-It will be 2018 before gas and diesel prices will be allowed to float.
+This may soon be moot since the Mexican government now a;;pws private firms to import gasoline and diesel oil.
+You will see more and more ULSD.

 This is quite a controversy and some people more educated than I argue vehemently for both sides of the question.
 Although I have been warned by manufacturers not to drive late-model diesels with LSD, I have personally only known two people whose late-model diesels had DPF clogging problems.
 Some argue that is fixable.
 I'll let you decide.